Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Methodology: Incorporating Waveform Uncertainties

 where $\tilde{\phi}_\mathrm{ref}$ is the phase evolution of the reference waveform model, $\delta \tilde{A}_\mathrm{abs}$ is the absolute amplitude error, $\delta\tilde{\phi}_\mathrm{abs}$ is the absolute error in phase in radians.
 The above equation can be rewritten in one of the following parametrizations \citep{Kumar:2025nwb},

-where $\delta \tilde{A}$ is the relative/fractional amplitude error, and $\delta\tilde{\phi}_\mathrm{rel}$ is the relative/fractional phase errors.
-One can choose any one of the above parametrizations represented by Eq. \eqref{eqn:abs_phase} (absolute phase errors) or Eq. \eqref{eqn:rel_phase} (relative phase errors) to replace the waveform model in the standard \ac{pe} pipeline.
-It is, in principle, different from the detector calibration uncertainty parametrization because i) it is applied in the signal frame before projecting the waveform signal into the detector, and ii) the prior width for waveform uncertainty parameters is much larger compared to that of detector calibration uncertainty priors, at least for current generation detectors.
+where $\delta \tilde{A}$ is the relative/fractional amplitude error, and $\delta\tilde{\phi}_\mathrm{rel}$ is the relative/fractional phase error.
+One may use either parametrizations represented by Eq. \eqref{eqn:abs_phase} (absolute phase errors) or Eq. \eqref{eqn:rel_phase} (relative phase errors) to modify the waveform model used in the standard \ac{pe} pipeline.
+This framework differs from the detector calibration correction scheme in two important respects: (i) the amplitude and phase corrections to the waveform approximants are applied in the signal frame, i.e., before projecting the waveform onto the detectors, and (ii) for current-generation detectors, waveform systematic uncertainties are expected to dominate over detector calibration uncertainties, therefore, the prior ranges assigned to waveform uncertainty parameters are broader than those used for the detector calibration parameters.